mongodb/mongo-powerbi-connector/mongodb-atlas-sql-interface.md

       Use the MongoDB URI obtained [in the prerequisites](#obtaining-connection-information-for-your-federated-database-instance).
 Make sure that it doesn't contain your username and password.
 URIs containing username and/or passwords are rejected.
     - Your federated **Database** name. _Required_
       Use the name of the federated database obtained [in the prerequisites](#obtaining-connection-information-for-your-federated-database-instance).
-   - The logging level for the underlying ODBC driver. _Optional, Default value: INFO_
-      If you need more information in order to troubleshoot an issue, you can increase the logging level.
-      Please note that increasing the logging level will make the driver slower.
-      Only use the DEBUG level while troubleshooting issues.
-    - Enter a **Connection name**.
-    - Choose a **Data gateway**.
-    - Enter your Atlas MongoDB Database access username and password and select **Next**.

    [//]: # (![Connection Settings](./media/mongodb/mongodb_connect_to_data_source.png)